Nonylphenols and nonylphenol ethoxylates are included in the Annex XVII of the REACH Regulation.

 Water Framework Directive (WFD)

 Octylphenols and nonylphenols are on the list of priority substances of the Water Framework Directive.
 The Directive stipulates that discharges, emissions and losses of these substances must stop no later than 2021.

 Directive on the quality of water intended for human consumption

-In order to respond to growing concerns about some substances (including nonylphenol), the European directive 2020/2184 provides for the creation of a watch list including a guidance value for each substance or compound.
-Where a substance or compound on the watch list is detected at concentrations above the guidance values, Member States shall ensure that certain measures are taken, for example: preventive measures, mitigation or monitoring measures in catchment areas for sampling points, measures to require water suppliers to check whether treatment is adequate to achieve the guidance value or, if necessary, to improve treatment...
+Nonylphenol is included in the list of substances to be monitored in drinking water due to its endocrine disrupting properties and the risk it poses to human health (European Directive 2020/2184).
+According to the decision approved by the European Commission on 19 January 2022, if nonylphenol is detected at concentrations above the guideline value of 300 ng/l, the State shall ensure that certain measures are taken, for example: appropriate prevention, mitigation or monitoring measures in catchment areas for abstraction points, measures to require water suppliers to check whether treatment is adequate to achieve the guideline value or, if necessary, to improve treatment...

 European Sector Directives